Former NFL player announces bid for Senate seat in Arkansas - News Break

 “What’s happening in Washington these days is a disgrace.
 Democrats have been taken over by radical socialists, and too many Republicans just go along to get along,” Bequette says in the ad as images of House Speaker Nancy Pelosi, Senate Majority Leader Chuck Schumer and New York Rep. Alexandria Ocasio-Cortez flash across the screen.

 Boozman, who was first elected to the seat in 2010 and was reelected in 2016, faces a crowded primary next year.
-Other challengers include Jan Morgan, a Hot Springs gun range owner who unsuccessfully ran against Gov. Asa Hutchinson in the 2018 GOP primary.
-Three Democrats are seeking the party's nomination to challenge Boozman in the solidly red state.
+Other challengers include .
+Three Democrats are seeking the party’s nomination to challenge Boozman in the solidly red state.

 Boozman, also a former Razorback, won the endorsement of former President Donald Trump this year.
 He reported in April having more than $1.1 million in the bank for his reelection bid.
 Boozman served in Congress representing northwest Arkansas before was he as elected to the Senate.